 Many people still hold homeownership as an important benchmark for financial success and stability.
 In fact, although attitudes towards homeownership ebb and flow by generation – ownership rates seemingly exploding one minute and plateauing the next – most of the basics behind homeownership and, more specifically, financing that ownership, have remained in place for decades.

 Despite exotic new forms of mortgages entering the marketplace all the time, most people still see the traditional fixed-rate mortgage and accompanying 20% down payment as the gold standard.
 However, quickly saving an adequate amount of money to make a down payment can be particularly challenging.
-Therefore, a handful of best practices can come in handy for anyone trying to accumulate as much savings as possible and bankroll their homeownership dreams.
+Therefore, a handful of best practices can come in handy for anyone trying to build wealth from scratch and bankroll their homeownership dreams.

 Most people have their paychecks direct deposited into their account to pay bills and accumulate savings.
 Take advantage of this convenience by opening a separate savings account and having a portion of your paychecks direct deposited into that account.

 Obviously, saving for a 20% down payment is going to require certain sacrifices unless you hit the lottery or are left money by a wealthy relative.
 Assuming neither of those will be the case, keep your eye on the prize and make some cutbacks that will help you save even more by spending less.
 Rather than taking a big vacation, use an occasional staycation as a means of unwinding.
 Similarly, eat at home more often and don’t make unnecessary purchases that aren’t necessities to your lifestyle.